XaF/qolsysgw/README.md

 ## Requirements

-- A Qolsys IQ Panel 2+ (might work with the Qolsys IQ Panel 2, but untested), for which you have the **dealer code** (defaults to `2222`).
+- A Qolsys IQ Panel 2 or 2+ (software version 2.5.3 or greater),
+  for which you have the **dealer code** (defaults to `2222`).
 In some cases, the _installer code_ (defaults to `1111`) might be sufficient, but in my experience, it was not, as the required menus were not visible.